nmattei/cmps3140/syllabus.md

 * Academic Learning & Tutoring - The ALTC supports students through supplemental instruction, peer tutoring, writing and presentation consultations, pop-up review sessions, study space, and online learning resources.
 * Case Management and Counseling - Students can leverage support services such as [CAPS for Counseling Services](https://campushealth.tulane.edu/caps), [Case Management and Victim Support Services](https://cmvss.tulane.edu/), and [Goldman Center for Student Accessibility](https://accessibility.tulane.edu/).
 * Success Coaching - Coaches help students create actionable steps to meet goals on topics such as college transition, time-management, motivation, testing anxiety, stress management, and decision-making.

-## Use of Electronic Devices

-Please silence your cellphones during class.
-If you want to use a laptop or other device with a large screen for note taking please sit in the back rows of the classroom -- it’s distracting to other students [https://www.scientificamerican.com/article/students-are-better-off-without-a-laptop-in-the-classroom/](https://www.scientificamerican.com/article/students-are-better-off-without-a-laptop-in-the-classroom/)

-## Schedule and Workload

-See the [Schedule Page](https://nmattei.github.io/cmps3140/schedule) for the schedule and assignments.

-This is an upper division computer science course, it is hard.
-You will sometimes have multiple assignments at a time and be responsible for managing the deadlines.
-Expect to spend 4-6 hours per week **outside of class** on this course.
-You are expected to read the chapters on the schedule, about 1 hour per week of reading.
-In addition, plan on:
-  * Homeworks will generally be 1-2 hours of work.
-  * Projects will be 10-15 hours of work.

 ## Student Support Services
 As we move to remote teaching Tulane has moved a number of student success resources online.
 Please visit the [Virtual Learning Student Support Pages](https://success.tulane.edu/virtual-learning-student-support) for more information.